 We get this question in some form constantly, usually from people who are skeptical and deserve a real answer rather than a defensive one.

 The honest version: it's not universally good or bad.
 It's different.
-Our girls have developed things that traditionally schooled kids typically don't develop at this rate: cultural adaptability, comfort with ambiguity, language exposure, geographic intuition, and a genuine understanding that "normal" varies depending on where you are.
-Lily can navigate a Tokyo subway by herself.
+Our girls have developed things that traditionally schooled kids typically don't develop at this rate.
+They have cultural adaptability, comfort with ambiguity, real language exposure, geographic intuition, and a genuine understanding that "normal" varies depending on where you are.
+Lily can navigate the Osaka subway by herself.
 Harper walked into a Taiwanese night market at age six, pointed at something sizzling on a stick, and ate it without flinching.

 What they've given up, at least temporarily: consistent peer groups, predictable routines, and some of the social markers that matter to kids in traditional school settings.
 They occasionally miss their cousins.
 They sometimes describe wanting "a house with a yard."
 We take those things seriously rather than dismissing them.